Viral FIA Rapid Testing and Viral PCR testing

 “Antigen” is a fancy name for a substance bound to a virus.
 We offer two types of viral antigen testing; FIA and NAA testing.

 FIA (Flow Immunofluorescent Assay) testing is a convenient approach to testing.
 To perform an FIA test, we use the SOFIA machine made by Quidel, Inc., which reports a test in as short as 20 minutes.
 SOFIA and SOFIA 2 machines are one of the most sensitive and specific point-of-care machines available for COVID-19.
 The higher the viral load, the more reliable the results.

-NAA (Nucleic Acid Amplification) testing is one of the best test on the market.
-The test is a qualitative assay using PCR technology, which was introduced nearly 30 years ago.
-As the name implies, NAA uses a technique that amplifies the virus before running the test.
-This type of amplification takes time and an NAA test often takes 5-7 days to be processed.
+PCR (Polymerase Chain Reaction) testing is the best test on the market.
+The test is a qualitative assay using a sensitive technology that amplifies a part of the virus before running the test.
+This type of amplification takes time and a PCR test usually takes 3-5 days to be processed.
 There are variants of this test that can be processed faster, however, special equipment is needed and is generally reserved for hospital or larger labs.

 The body makes antibodies in response to having an infection.
 By checking your blood for the presence of antibodies, a doctor can tell you if you had a past infection.
 An antibody test might not show if you have a current disease because it can take 1–4 weeks after infection for your body to make antibodies.
 Personal MD only run this test to determine if you have already had an infection.
 At this time, we do not know how long the human antibodies for the SARS CoV 2 will last but it does seem to be affected by how bad of an infection you had (mild infections make fewer antibodies).

 Having antibodies to the virus that causes COVID-19 might protect from getting infected with the virus again.
 If you do have antibodies, there is a chance you can donate your plasma to help treat other people that are currently infected with COVID-19.